-An Unmanned Aircraft System (UAS) consists of an unmanned aircraft, its mission payloads, launch and recovery equipment, ground control station, and control and data links.
-The Coast Guard is preparing to employ UAS to augment the service’s land- and cutter-based aircraft, and expand the surveillance range of surface assets, such as the National Security Cutter (NSC).
+An unmanned aircraft system consists of an unmanned aircraft, its mission payloads, launch and recovery equipment, ground control station, and control and data links.
+The Coast Guard is preparing to employ UAS to augment the service’s land- and cutter-based aircraft, and expand the surveillance range of surface assets, such as the national security cutter.

 The Coast Guard is interested in UAS that can remain on station for extended periods, expand maritime domain awareness, and disseminate actionable intelligence on maritime hazards and threats.
 By leveraging developmental work completed by other uniformed services and federal government agencies, the Coast Guard is considering cost-effective UAS solutions that meet cutter-based and land-based requirements.

 The Coast Guard’s land- and cutter-based UAS acquisition projects are focused on technologically mature systems, commonality with Department of Homeland Security and Department of Defense programs, and leveraging other agencies’ UAS experience.

 Land-based UAS: The Coast Guard has validated a mission need for land-based UAS to significantly enhance ocean surveillance in support of the service’s operations.
 The Coast Guard is developing the land-based UAS concept of operations and is investigating opportunities to leverage UAS technology to gain efficiencies for the maritime patrol capabilities.
 Coast Guard land-based UAS flight crews are jointly operating maritime-variant Predator UAS (Guardian) on maritime missions with U.S. Customs and Border Protection to enhance the Coast Guard’s understanding of potential land-based UAS solutions and support the development of a land-based UAS requirements package.